 Harlequin Shrimp Distribution, Habitat, and Ecology

 The awesome Harlequin Shrimp, whether it be one species or two, lives in two widely separated areas.
-These two regions consist of the tropical portions of the Pacific and Indian Oceans.
+These two regions remain extremely similar in terms of environment, however.
+Its habitat zones consist of the tropical portions of the Pacific and Indian Oceans.

-But, the majority of individuals live in the region around Hawaii.
-Yet, in all regions, it prefers a specific habitat type.
-This includes coral reefs below the intertidal zone.
+In all regions the animal appears in, though, it prefers a specific habitat type.
+This specific preference includes coral reefs.
+Even in this, though, it remains choosy.
+Most live below the intertidal zone.
 It also prefers a highly specific water temperature range.

-Meanwhile, it has few natural predators itself.
-This occurs partly because it sometimes absorb toxins from its prey.
+The Harlequin Shrimp itself, meanwhile, has few natural predators known to science.
+This fact occurs partly because the arthropod sometimes absorbs toxins from its prey.
 This therefore makes its own flesh distasteful, and sometimes deadly, to potential predators.